 Jessica believes the relationship between counselor and client is the most important thing.
 She strives to create a safe and accepting environment for all her clients and is constantly inspired by the growth that can happen through counseling.
 She enjoys working with individuals, couples, and adolescents struggling with grief and loss, addictions, trauma, anxiety, and depression.
 She is also passionate about women’s issues, the LGBTQ community and client’s with body image concerns.

-When she’s not lifeworking, Jessica loves spending time with her husband and their pets (2 dogs and 4 accidental cats –it’s a long story).
-She also loves cooking, watching TV and movies, laughing as loud as possible, practicing yoga, traveling (she is currently working on visiting all 7 continents and all 50 states), and doing her best to remember to live this one life to its fullest.
+When she is not lifeworking, Jessica loves spending time with her family and their pets (2 dogs and 3 accidental cats – it’s a long story).
+She also loves cooking, baking, watching TV and movies, traveling, and laughing as loud as possible.

 Enter a keyword or select a specialization from the dropdown to narrow your search.